Asymptotic Geometry of Four-Dimensional Steady Solitons: Preliminaries

 \section{Preliminaries}

-In this section, we collect background material and prior results that will be used throughout the paper, focusing on steady solitons satisfying the assumptions \hyperref[assumption:A1]{(A1)}--\hyperref[assumption:A4]{(A4)}.
-We also fix the notations used throughout this paper.
+In this section, we collect background material and prior results that will be used throughout the paper.

 Let $(M^4,g,f)$ be a steady soliton satisfying \hyperref[assumption:A1]{(A1)} and \hyperref[assumption:A2]{(A2)}.
 Hamilton \cite{Ham95} showed that the quantity $R+|\nabla f|^2$ is constant on $M^4$.
-After rescaling $g$ by a positive constant, we may and will assume throughout that
+After rescaling $g$ by a positive constant, we assume throughout that